Supervisory Physician-Direct Hire

 - AND -

-Additional Requirement: 5 years of graduate training in the specialty of the position to be filled or equivalent experience and training.
+Additional Requirement: 5 years of graduate training in the specialty of the position to be filled or equivalent experience and training in regulatory science and medical research; and applicants should possess the following as a SUPERVISORY PHYSICIAN:

 Graduate Training: Subsequent to obtaining a Doctor of Medicine or Doctor of Osteopathic Medicine degree, a candidate must have had at least 1 year of supervised experience providing direct service in a clinical setting, i.e., a 1-year internship or the first year of a residency program in a hospital or an institution accredited for such training.
 For purposes of this standard, graduate training programs include only those internship, residency, and fellowship programs that are approved by accrediting bodies recognized within the United States or Canada.
 Descriptions of such programs are described below.